What is problem-solution fit—and how to reach it with your marketplace

 It's critical that you reach problem-solution fit before you start growing your marketplace.
 If you scale too soon, fixing issues in your business model is much more difficult.

-Once you've reached this stage, you're ready to move on to the next exciting phase of your marketplace journey: working towards product-market fit and scaling your platform.
+Once you've reached this stage, you're ready to move on to the next exciting phase of your marketplace journey: working towards product-market fit and scaling your marketplace.

 More articles for you